-A. Allowing Military Recruiting on High School Campuses Violates the Plain Language and Intent of the Optional Protocol.
+Allowing Military Recruiting on High School Campuses Violates the Plain Language and Intent of the Optional Protocol.

-The Optional Protocol aims to increase the minimum age for participation in all military service from fifteen to eighteen. n122 The language of the Optional Protocol clearly reflects the international consensus that eighteen is the minimum age for such service. n123 The first two articles of the Optional Protocol designate eighteen as the minimum age for direct service in hostilities and for conscription. n124 Article 3 permits countries to reserve the right to recruit minors with parental consent. n125
+The Optional Protocol aims to increase the minimum age for participation in all military service from fifteen to eighteen.
+122 The language of the Optional Protocol clearly reflects the international consensus that eighteen is the minimum age for such service.
+123 The first two articles of the Optional Protocol designate eighteen as the minimum age for direct service in hostilities and for conscription.
+124 Article 3 permits countries to reserve the right to recruit minors with parental consent.
+125

-When the United States adopted the Optional Protocol, it submitted a binding declaration enabling seventeen-year-olds to enlist voluntarily pursuant to the terms of the Optional Protocol. n126 The U.S. provision states: "The minimum age at which the United States permits voluntary recruitment into the Armed Forces of the United States is seventeen years of age." n127 This provision allows the military to continue enlisting seventeen-year-old high school students through Deferred Enlistment Contracts.
+When the United States adopted the Optional Protocol, it submitted a binding declaration enabling seventeen-year-olds to enlist voluntarily pursuant to the terms of the Optional Protocol.
+126 The U.S. provision states: "The minimum age at which the United States permits voluntary recruitment into the Armed Forces of the United States is seventeen years of age."127 This provision allows the military to continue enlisting seventeen-year-old high school students through Deferred Enlistment Contracts.
 Contrary to its obligations pursuant to the Optional Protocol, the U.S. military targets high school children for recruitment.

-Military recruiters visit high school campuses in an attempt to market military service to high school age children. n128 Military recruitment on high school campuses exposes children as young as fifteen to military recruiters. n129 The Optional Protocol states that if countries like the U.S choose to recruit sixteen and seventeen-year-old minors to the military as voluntary recruits; they must protect the child recruits by providing special safeguards. n130 The safeguards set out in the Optional Protocol include parental consent for all military recruitment. n131 By exposing children [\237] younger than age seventeen to military recruiters, the U.S. violates the Optional Protocol and domestic law.
-By recruiting children age seventeen without receiving permission from parents, the U.S. also violates the terms of the Optional Protocol. n132
+Military recruiters visit high school campuses in an attempt to market military service to high school age children.
+128 Military recruitment on high school campuses exposes children as young as fifteen to military recruiters.
+129 The Optional Protocol states that if countries like the U.S choose to recruit sixteen and seventeen-year-old minors to the military as voluntary recruits; they must protect the child recruits by providing special safeguards.130 The safeguards set out in the Optional Protocol include parental consent for all military recruitment.131 By exposing children the present Protocol owing to their economic or social status or gender...").